 What a busy half term!
 The children have had a wonderful beginning to year 6, showing determination and resilience to trying new experiences and striving towards their goals.
 We began the year with a gruesome dissection of a sheep’s heart.
 The children’s faces were a picture!
 This gave us a greater understanding of the different components and functions of a human heart.
-We then made plastercine models, which were used to create stop frame animation videos showing the journey of the blood.
+We have made blood and used Stop Frame animation to model how oxygen is transported around the body.
 In English, we have used these experiences to write exciting information texts, both a recount and an explanation text.
-Within our Maths lessons, we have been consolidating our 4 written methods and working on our fluency when applying multiplication and division facts.
+Within our Maths lessons, we have been consolidating our place value knowledge and arithmetic skills.
 This half term has definitely been a whirl wind of exciting events and activities, we even fitted in making pizzas!

 Autumn Term 2

 What a long, but brilliant half term!
-The children in the Elve's class have been learning the ins and outs of the Second World War.
-As an immersion activity, we evacuated the children from their classrooms, met a billeting officer, who then sent the children to various people's homes.
-From this exciting experience, the children wrote letters home (inspired by our class book Goodnight Mr Tom) from the view of an evacuee.
-The children got the chance to write a fictional piece of writing and use their imagination.
-Within English, we have also written a rags to riches tale and a recount of our wonderful trip to Beaumanor Hall that was linked to our topic.
+The children in the Tolkien class have been learning the ins and outs of the Second World War.
+As an immersion activity, we were evacuated at to Beaumanor Hall, here we learnt about the Hall's importance in the war, it's secrets and how to decode German messages.
+After this exciting experience, the children wrote letters home from the view of an evacuee.
+Within English, we have also written a rags to riches tale about the Kinder Transport evacuation from Germany.
 During Maths, the children have been learning about fractions, whilst continuing to improve their arithmetic skills.
 The fraction work has been challenging but fun and they have tackled many difficult problems along the way.

 I look forward to seeing what an exciting spring term lies ahead!